Media censorship in Singapore: Local press

 Singapore's history of a censored local press begins even before its independence.
-In 1824, Francis Bernard, whom Stamford Raffles appointed Chief of Police and Master Attendant, founded Singapore’s premier newspaper, the Singapore Chronicle.
-In an astoundingly foreshadowing manner that would symbolize the island’s relationship to censorship for centuries to come, a legislative stipulation called “the Gagging Act” mandated that each newspaper had to be submitted to Governor Raffles for review before publication.
+In 1824, Francis Bernard, whom Stamford Raffles appointed Chief of Police and Master Attendant, founded Singapore's premier newspaper, the Singapore Chronicle.
+In an astoundingly foreshadowing manner that would symbolize the island's relationship to censorship for centuries to come, a legislative stipulation called "the Gagging Act" mandated that each newspaper had to be submitted to Governor Raffles for review before publication.
 In 1835 the Gagging Act was abolished, coinciding with the founding of new newspaper called the Free Press.

-Today, with the sole exception of MediaCorp's daily freesheet Today, all daily newspapers including the flagship Straits Times are printed by SPH Media Trust, whose management shareholders are appointed by the government in accordance with the Newspaper and Printing Presses Act of 1974.
+With the sole exception of MediaCorp's daily freesheet Today, all daily newspapers including the flagship Straits Times are printed by SPH Media Trust, whose management shareholders are appointed by the government in accordance with the Newspaper and Printing Presses Act of 1974.
 While current shareholding structure does not imply direct governmental control on media content, their active presence promotes self-censorship amongst journalists.
 In 2008, Reporters without Borders ranked Singapore as 144th out of 173 surveyed countries in terms of freedom of the press.
-The Singapore Government said it is not ashamed of its low rank for press freedom because it has achieved top ratings for economic freedom and prosperity.
+The Singapore government said it is not ashamed of its low rank for press freedom because it has achieved top ratings for economic freedom and prosperity.
 Instead of subscribing to the Western press model, it believes that a non-adversarial press can report accurately and objectively.
 A recent Gallup poll found that 69% of Singaporeans trusted their media.

-On 30 June 2006, blogger mrbrown wrote an article, titled "TODAY: S'poreans are fed, up with progress!", for his weekly opinion column in Today newspaper concerning the rising income gap and costs of living in Singapore.
+On 30 June 2006 blogger mrbrown wrote an article, titled "TODAY: S'poreans are fed, up with progress!", for his weekly opinion column in Today newspaper concerning the rising income gap and costs of living in Singapore.
 Three days later, on 3 July, an official from the Ministry of Information, Communications and the Arts published a response letter on the same newspaper calling mrbrown a "partisan player" whose views "distort the truth".
 On 6 July, the newspaper suspended his column.
 Fellow blogger Mr Miyagi subsequently resigned from his column for Today.
 This was followed by Today newspaper chief executive and editor-in-chief Mano Sabnani's resignation in November 2006.
 The action fuelled anger over the Internet due to the perceived heavy-handedness action taken by the government over criticisms.